 It will probably be a while before the average man, in Britain at least, is seen wearing a diamond engagement ring.
 Men’s engagement rings, when seen, tend to be plain bands, diamond bands, Claddagh rings or signet rings – but not solitaire rings, because women still defintiely have the monopoly on the single diamond.

 There’s something very exciting about all these different traditions we’ve outlined above.
-In an increasingly multicultural and gender-accepting society it has become acceptable, and even fashionable, to borrow exotic wedding and engagement customs from other countries, cultures and lifestyles.
-So you don’t need to follow any particular rule.
+In an increasingly multicultural and gender-fluid society it has become not just acceptable, but fashionable, to borrow exotic wedding and engagement customs from other countries, cultures and lifestyles.
+And why not?
+You don’t need to follow any particular rule.
 Simply do what feels right for you.